Indian Geography / Agriculture

 other High yielding variety seeds were introduced and at the same time MSP was announced for oilseeds and subsidies were provided to oilseed farmers.

-Other cash crops include Sugarcane, Cotton, Jute, Tobacco, etc.
+Other types of cash crops in India include Sugarcane, Cotton, Jute, Tobacco, etc.

 - Sugarcane - India is positioned at second place in the world in terms of area and production of the sugarcane after Brazil.
 Sugarcane